 Yes – the day we’ve all been waiting for is here!

-We are thrilled to announce that Bo, a 34-year-old bull (male) elephant, will become Elephant Refuge North America’s first resident!
+We are thrilled to announce that Bo, a 34-year-old bull (male) Asian elephant, is Elephant Refuge North America’s first resident!

 WHO IS BO?

 Bo is a magnificent Asian elephant in the prime of his life.
 A star performer with the George Carden Circus, he was born in captivity and is in excellent physical, mental and emotional health, a testament to the care George Carden has given him for three decades.